 It also depends on the size of your organization and the number of users you expect.
-Some vendors cater to SMB and mid-market customers, offering customizations and integrations for groups as small as 50 users.
+Some vendors cater to SMB and mid-market customers, offering customization and integration for groups as small as 50 users.
 Other vendors focus on large enterprises.

 You’ll save a lot of time if you interview the right set of vendors.
 If you only have 500 users, don’t waste your time trying to get one of the Large Enterprise vendors to customize their offering for you (even if they agree to talk with you, the quote will likely be 2-3x what a vendor specializing in SMB & mid-market will quote for a customized solution).

-Top 5 SharePoint Alternatives for SMB & Mid-Market Customers
+Top 5 SharePoint Alternatives for Small Businesses, Mid-Market Customers & Enterprise

 The below five vendors focus on deployments of 50–5,000 active users (total employees can be more).
 If your organization falls into this category, one of these vendors will more than likely best fit your needs, at a price that fits your budget.

-MangoApps – A Gartner “2012 Cool Vendor”, offering an all-inclusive social collaboration suite including an Enterprise Social Network with full Document management, Project management, and Task management.
-Easy to use, robust mobile access from all platforms (even Windows Phone!), plugins for MSFT Office & Outlook, and advanced security features including mobile device management.
+MangoApps – A Gartner “2012 Cool Vendor”, offering an all-inclusive Team Collaboration Tool & Enterprise Social Intranet with full Document management, Project management, Task management etc. Easy to use, robust mobile access from all platforms (even Windows Phone!), plugins for MSFT Office & Outlook, and advanced security features including mobile device management.

-Will perform customizations and integrations for organizations as small as 100 users.
+Will perform customization and integration for organizations as small as 100 users.
 Single-tenant private cloud and on-premise deployments available.
 Offers a 30-day free trial with unlimited users for easy testing and adoption.